Sixstring982/PicFX/README.md

 		Unloads the file from PicFx.
 Useful if you want to open the image that you are currently editing elsewhere.

+		show
+		Shows the picture in a new form, allowing you to view your changes.

+		cam
+		Shows the picture in a cam window, with a camMap window nearby.
+		When clicked, the camMap window will allow you to browse around the loaded image.

 	II.
 Control
 		PicFx has commands which edit the flow of editing.